rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 The `oldJacobian` property is an optional property that defines the way to generate the Jacobian matrix.
 Use `false` to have a human readable Jacobian matrix or `true` to increase performances.
 The default value of this parameter is `false`.

+## reactiveCapabilityCurveWithMoreThanThreePoints
+The 'reactiveCapabilityCurveWithMoreThanThreePoints' property is an optional property that proposes an approximation for generators which reactive capacibility curve has more than three (P, Qmin, Qmax) points.
+By default, an expection is thrown because the simulator can not deal with reactive capability curve with more than 3 points.
+The supported values are:
+- INFINITE_DIAGRAM: the curve is replaced by an infinite diagram
+- MIN_MAX_POINTS_DIAGRAM: the curve is replaced by a minimum value (in fact the minimal Q of the curve) and a maximum value (in fact the maximum of the curve)

 ## slackNodeDeterminationMode
 The `slackNodeDeterminationMode` property is an optional property that defines the voltage range in which the slack node can be chosen.
 The default value of this parameter is `BILAN_400`.
 The supported values for this parameter are: